-2.4 MEEIA CYCLE 2 RESEARCH & PILOT INITIATIVES
+2.2 MEEIA CYCLE 2 RESEARCH & PILOT INITIATIVES

-KCP&L will be embarking with a handful or more of research and pilot initiatives as part of the approved funding associated with the KCP&L and GMO MEEIA Cycle 2 demand side management programs.
-As of April 2017, we are conducting research projects into Business Communications Marketing tools as well as the Water and Energy nexus.
-The outcomes of these initiatives should provide us insight into how best communicate through technology in our person to person sales meetings as well as learn what programs might be possible to help influence reduced water usage as a result of reduced energy usage.
+KCP&L embarked on two primary research and pilot initiatives as part of the approved funding associated with the KCP&L and GMO MEEIA Cycle 2 demand side management programs.
+In 2017, we completed research projects into Business Communications Marketing tools as well as the Water and Energy nexus.
+The outcomes of these initiatives should provide us insight into how best communicate through technology in our person to person sales meetings as well as learn what programs might be possible to help influence reduced water usage as a result of reduced energy usage, respectively.
+A copy of the final report from the Water-Energy Nexus study is attached as Appendix 5-A.